jirenius/csharp-res/examples/02_EditText/README.md

 ## Things to try out

-**Realtime updates**
+### Realtime updates
-Run the client in two separate tabs, edit the message in one tab, and observe realtime updates in both.
+* Open the client in two separate tabs.
+* Edit the message in one tab, and observe realtime updates in both.

-**System reset**
+### System reset
-Stop the service.
-Edit the default text in *MyModelHandler.cs*.
-Restart the service to observe resetting of the message in all clients.
+* Stop the service.
+* Edit the default text in *MyModelHandler.cs*.
+* Restart the service to observe resetting of the message in all clients.

 ## API